When hiring Arabic translation services, you will familiarise with right-to-left scripts

 2. Position of images

-Basically, a person reading a document from right-to-left must find all the elements in the same order as someone reading the same document in a left-to-right script.
+Basically, a person reading a document from right to left must find all the elements in the same order as someone reading the same document in a left-to-right script.

 3. Images and graphics